aimeos/aimeos-docs/src/frontend/html/create-themes.md

 ## Custom Javascript

-By default, there are two standard JS files included outside of the theme directories: *aimeos.js* and *aimeos-detail.js* (catalog detail page only).
-Both are offered by the Aimeos ai-client-html extension and are located in `./ext/ai-client-html/client/html/themes/` of your installation.
+By default, there are two standard JS files included in the theme directories: *aimeos.js* and *aimeos-detail.js* (catalog detail page only).
+Both are offered by the Aimeos ai-client-html extension and are located in `./ext/ai-client-html/client/html/themes/default` of your installation.
 They contain the JS code for all dynamic features, which is described in the [theme basics article](theme-basics.md#javacript).

-Additionally, you must add a file named

-* aimeos.js

-in the `./client/html/themes/<themename>/` of your extension.
-This file should contain your own Javascript code or JS libraries for certain features you want to use.

-!!! note
-    If you don't need more JS code, the *aimeos.js* file can be empty but it must exist to avoid 404 errors.